Natural-Goldfish/CatDogClassification/README.md

 </br></br>

 # Project Structure
-This show how my project files stored.
+This will help you understand where the code files exist and where the data, kind of images and weights, are stored.
 The structure looks like below :
 ```
     Classification
     ├──data